gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

 [admin@ip-10-1-1-245:Active:Standalone] ~ #
 ```

-***Important***: When you perform a tcpdump capture with tcpdump.sslprovider enabled, understand that the TLS master secret will be written to the tcpdump capture itself.
-Be careful with whom you share the capture file.
+***Important***: When you perform a tcpdump capture with `tcpdump.sslprovider` enabled, please be ***reminded and warned*** that the TLS master secret will be written to the tcpdump capture itself.
+So you need to be mindful and careful with whom you share the capture file.

 The same warning is also displayed when you do TCPDump: `tcpdump: WARNING: Using the "ssl" option captures additional information related to the SSL/TLS connections, such as master secrets.
 This enables some packet capture analysis tools to decrypt the SSL/TLS payload in the captured packets.
 Use only as needed for troubleshooting purposes, and handle captured data with caution.`